MarcTimperley/carousel/README.md

 Add additional notes about how to deploy this on a live system

-## Contributing
+## Contributing and Code of Conduct

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://marctimperley.gitlab.io/carousel/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning